Seamless SDK (Payment Web)

 });

-you already have to specify the callbacks to handle the payments.
-In addition, you can customize the checkout interface using the texts
+, specify the callbacks to handle payments.
+You can also customize the checkout interface using the texts

 Parameter | Description |